 Stamford Domestic Violence Arrests

 Because of the complex nature of Stamford domestic violence arrests, the cases typically begin immediately.
 The law provides for a protective order to be entered with Family Relations Officer interviews.
 The day after someone’s arrest for family violence can have a huge impact on a person’s case.
-It is important to speak with a distinguished domestic violence lawyer who can effectively try to help you through the process ahead of you.
+It is important to speak with a distinguished domestic violence attorney who can effectively try to help you through the process ahead of you.

 What Can a Person Expect if They Have Been Accused of Domestic Violence in Stamford?